 Clinician’s right to seek specialist advice

 In cases of diagnostic uncertainty, the scope of this policy does not exclude the clinician’s right to seek specialist advice.
 This advice can be accessed through a variety of different mediums and can include both face-to-face specialist contact, as well as different models of clinical specialist advice and guidance virtually through e-referrals, Consultant Connect or other tele-medicine services locally commissioned.

 Lifestyle factors can have an impact on the functional results of some elective surgery.
 In particular, smoking is well known to affect the outcomes of some foot and ankle procedures.
 In addition, many studies have shown that the rates of postoperative complications and length of stay are higher in patients who are overweight or who smoke.

-Therefore, to ensure optimal outcomes, all patients who smoke or have a body mass index of 35 or greater and are being considered for referral to secondary care, should be able to access CCG and Local Authority Public Health smoking cessation and weight reduction management services prior to surgery where commissioned.
+Therefore, to ensure optimal treatment outcomes, patients who smoke or have a body mass index of 35 or greater and are being considered for referral to secondary care, should be able to access CCG and Local Authority Public Health smoking cessation and weight reduction management services prior to surgery where commissioned.

 Patient engagement with these ‘preventive services’ may influence the immediate outcome of surgery.
-While failure to quit smoking, or lose weight will not be a contraindication for surgery, GPs and surgeons should ensure patients are fully informed of the risks associated with the procedure in the context of their lifestyle.
+While failure to stop smoking, or lose weight will not be a contraindication for surgery, GPs and surgeons should ensure patients are fully informed of the risks associated with the procedure in the context of their lifestyle.

 Psychological factors and surgery

 Commissioners acknowledge that there is a psychological dimension for patients in seeking or considering the option of treatment and surgery.
 However, because there are no universally accepted and objective measures of psychological distress and therefore such factors are not taken in account in any policy clinical thresholds.
 Nevertheless, there always remains the option of an application to demonstrate clinical exceptionality through IFR process as detailed above.